Do you have a “someday but not today” version of yourself that you imagine?

 Not only have I seen it in my coaching clients, this has been my own experience and part of my own story.

-A few months ago we shared an article from Spirituality and Health Magazine in our Newsletter.
-It explored the idea of Self Care vs Soft Care and it said:
+A few months ago we shared an article that explored the idea of Self Care vs Soft Care and it said:

 “We often think of self care as something we do only when we’re stressed, in grief, or otherwise hurting, but it’s really something we have to be doing every single day in order to honor the one relationship we’ll have until the day we die: our relationship with ourselves.
 Self care is the foundation of self love.”